Tobacco Treatment Specialist (TTS)

 TTS Part 1 (online) and TTS Part 2 (in-person or virtual)

-TTS Part 1 – This is a 10 hour online training that must be completed before attending the live three-day Part 2 training.
-Part 1 covers the determinants of tobacco use disorder, including biological, psychological, and social aspects; physical and behavioral health impact of tobacco use; and best practices for systems to support treatment of tobacco use disorder.
+TTS Part 1: This is a 8-10 hour online training that must be completed before attending the live 3-day TTS Part 2 training.
+TTS Part 1 covers the determinants of tobacco use disorder, including biological, psychological, and social aspects; physical and behavioral health impact of tobacco use; and best practices for systems to support treatment of tobacco use disorder.

-TTS Part 2 – This is an intensive 3-day, in-person or virtual, evidence-based training program.
-This part will cover pharmacotherapy; counseling skills; cognitive and behavioral strategies to assist tobacco users in quitting; and intake, assessment, and treatment planning.
+TTS Part 2: This is an intensive 3-day, in-person or virtual, evidence-based training program.
+This part will cover pharmacotherapy; counseling skills (motivational interviewing); cognitive and behavioral strategies to assist tobacco users in quitting; and intake, assessment, and treatment planning.

 The University of Massachusetts Tobacco Treatment Specialist (TTS) Training Program is accredited by Council for Tobacco Treatment Training Programs (CTTTP).
 The UMass TTS training program provides equal opportunity and access to all applicants, regardless of age, race, color, religion, sex, national origin, sexual orientation, disability and veteran’s status.